LoomyGames/LoomyGames/README.md

 - 👀 I’m interested in game development, database programming, AI, and literally anything regarding games!

-- 🌱 I’m currently working as a software developer and working on personal projects (games, web apps).
+- 🌱 I’m currently working as a software developer, as well as working on my debut indie game - Planet Fields (name WIP)

 - 📫 My LinkedIn:  https://www.linkedin.com/in/alexandru-radulescu-70a761200/